-To conclude, even though every type of evidence has specific rules regarding execution and evaluation of the judge, its value may depend on the analysis of the judge, and he or she will use its logical rules as support for the final decision.
+To conclude, even though every type of evidence has specific rules regarding execution and evaluation of the judge, its value may depend on the analysis of the judge, and they will use its logical rules as support for the final decision.

-34 How does a court decide what judgments, remedies and orders it will issue?
+How does a court decide what judgments, remedies and orders it will issue?